Audit Readiness Assessment

 Identifying Documentation Gaps

-As you review controls and evidence, you'll uncover documentation gaps: policies that need to be written or updated, procedures that should be documented but aren't, evidence that needs to be collected, training records that need to be organized, system configurations that need adjustment.
-Document these gaps in a structured way so you can prioritize and plan remediation.
+As you review controls and evidence, you'll uncover documentation gaps.
+Policies that need to be written or updated.
+Procedures that should be documented but aren't.
+Evidence that needs to be collected.
+Training records that need to be organized.
+System configurations that need adjustment.
+These gaps need to be documented in a structured way so you can prioritize and plan remediation.

 Classify gaps by severity.
-Critical gaps are ones where a control is completely missing or completely broken—a missing access control policy, a control that's not operating at all.
-Medium gaps are ones where a control exists and is mostly operating, but documentation or evidence is incomplete—access reviews happening but some documentation missing, encryption deployed but configuration evidence not collected.
+Critical gaps are ones where a control is completely missing or completely broken.
+A missing access control policy is a critical gap.
+A control that's not operating at all is critical.
+Medium gaps are ones where a control exists and is mostly operating, but documentation or evidence is incomplete.
+You have access reviews happening but some documentation is missing.
+You have encryption, but configuration evidence isn't collected.
 Minor gaps are ones where controls work but organization or documentation could be improved.

 Prioritizing Gaps for Remediation

+Once gaps are identified, you need to prioritize.
 Not all gaps are equally important to fix before the external audit.
-A missing critical control must be remediated before external auditors arrive.
+A missing critical control should be remediated before an external auditor arrives.
 A minor documentation gap could potentially be addressed during the audit or shortly after.

 Planning Remediation Work and Allocating Resources

-Remediation work happens on top of normal operations.
-Your team cannot stop doing their jobs to spend months on audit prep.
-Create capacity by reducing other workload temporarily, bring in external help for some elements, or extend your timeline and start the readiness assessment earlier.
-Realistic planning about resource constraints creates timelines you can actually meet rather than setting aggressive deadlines that slip.
+Resource allocation recognizes that remediation work happens on top of normal operations.
+Your team can't stop doing their jobs to spend months on audit prep.
+You need to either create capacity by reducing other workload temporarily, or bring in external help for some elements, or extend your timeline and start the readiness assessment earlier.
+Realistic planning about resource constraints helps you create timelines you can actually meet rather than setting aggressive deadlines that slip.

 Testing Remediation Before the Audit

-Interim testing prevents the situation where you fix something, feel confident about the fix, and then the external auditor discovers the fix didn't actually work.
-Testing lets you confirm fixes are effective and adjust them if needed.
+This prevents the awkward situation where you fix something in response to the readiness assessment, feel confident about the fix, and then the external auditor discovers the fix didn't actually work.
+Interim testing lets you confirm fixes are effective and adjust them if needed.